U.S. oil refiner Marathon Petroleum cuts 12% of staff because of pandemic

 The cuts includes staff at its Martinez, California, and Gallup, New Mexico refineries, which in July were designated to close.
 The shutdowns and job cuts will lower overall costs beginning next year, Marathon said in a statement.

 Employees of its retail gasoline business are not included in the 12% reduction.
-Marathon in August agreed to sell its Speedway unit to Japan's Seven & i Holdings Co Ltd 3382.T, a deal expected to close next year.
+Marathon in August agreed to sell its Speedway unit to Japan’s Seven & i Holdings Co Ltd, a deal expected to close next year.

 Red ink and job cuts are expected across the oil industry as results start rolling out next month.
 U.S. refiners typically gear up for winter heating oil demand after summer driving season ends.
 This year, heating oil and gasoline consumption are both depressed.